browserengineering/book/book/accessibility.md

 So what we need to do is bundle up the semantics of the DOM and present them to the user in some way they can access.
 For a user that can't see the screen, the simplest approach will be to read the content out loud.
 This functionality is called a *screen reader*.
-Screen readers are in practice generally[^why-diff] a different application than the browser.
-But it's actually not so hard to build one directly *into* our browser, and doing so will give you a lot of insights into how accessibility actually works in a browser.
+Screen readers are typically[^why-diff] a different application than the browser.
+But it's actually not so hard to build one directly into our browser, and doing so will give you a lot of insights into how accessibility actually works in a browser.
 So let's do it![^os-pain]

-[^why-diff]: I think the reason is mainly historical, in that accessibilty APIs and screen readers evolved first with operating systems, and before/in paralell with the development of browsers.
+[^why-diff]: I think the reason is mainly historical, in that accessibilty APIs and screen readers evolved first with operating systems, and before/in parallel with the development of browsers.
 These days, browsers are by far the most important app many users interact with (especially on desktop computers), so it makes more sense to consider such features core to a browser.

 [^os-pain]: Another reason is that it's actually quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
 Further, it's not very easy to find Python bindings for these APIs, especially Linux.
-As you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speeh libraries available for non-commerical use.
+And as you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speeh libraries available for non-commerical use.